VHSgunzo/runimage/README.md

     RunImage configuration file:
         Special BASH-syntax file with the .rcfg extension, which describes additional instructions and environment variables for running runimage.
-        Сonfiguration file can be located next to runimage:
+        Configuration file can be located next to runimage:
             '/path/to/runimage/{runimage/Run_name}.rcfg'
         it can be used both extracted and compressed and for all executable files being run:
             '/path/to/runimage/Run.rcfg'